Devbot0716/no-server-project-2/README.md

 This project pulls from a simple recipe api at: https://food2fork.com/about/api

-The above mentioned link should provide enough detail.
+The above mentioned link should provide enough detail about how to implement the API.

-To start this app, simply run live-server in your terminal.